elacuesta/scrapy-pyppeteer/README.md

 **Notes:**

 * In order to avoid memory issues, it is recommended to manually close the page by awaiting the `Page.close` coroutine.
-To do this, the callback needs to be defined as a coroutine function (`async def`):
-* Any network operations resulting on awaiting a coroutine on a `Page` object (`goto`, `goBack`, etc) will be executed directly by Pyppeteer, bypassing the Scrapy request workflow (Scheduler, Middlewares, etc).
+* Any network operations resulting from awaiting a coroutine on a `Page` object (`goto`, `goBack`, etc) will be executed directly by Pyppeteer, bypassing the Scrapy request workflow (Scheduler, Middlewares, etc).